The first 25 years

 Developing New Skills

 Barry was invited to join what is now the Chartered Management Institute and undertook a course of studies in management with the Open University which proved a useful addition to a portfolio of skills.
 He became one of the earliest thinkers in what is now commonly referred to as mission shaped churches.

 In 1988 he set up a new kind of Mission Consultancy called "Rural Sunrise" (since re-branded as Rural Mission Solutions).
 This was an ecumenical mission-enabling organisation that uses a unique process drawing on three important disciplines - theology, sociology and organisational development.
 The process is based on the premise that each local church has a unique role within God's mission which relates to the gifts of its members and the context of the local community.

 One of the earliest opportunities to prove the new approach came with an invitation from the Diocese of Portsmouth to help encourage rural parishes to become more missional.
-He has been a guest speaker in a number of conferences.
+Barry has been a guest speaker at many conferences.

 Research and Writing

 Barry was a contributing author to The Second Workbook on Rural Evangelism, and Ten Rural Churches.
 He helped to script and produce an Anglican video resource, Hidden Treasures.